serdarch/SERNet-Former/README.md

 & for Image Classification based on ViT_h_14 baseline [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Nj82jyovcQcuZotx-pRSBzd1uEXCbOp4#scrollTo=7kG9ZBiN238)

-[CVPR 2024 Workshops] SERNet-Former: Semantic Segmentation by Efficient Residual Network with Attention-Boosting Gates and Attention-Fusion Networks

-[CVMI 2024] SERNet-Former: Segmentation by Efficient-ResNet with Attention-Boosting Gates and Attention-Fusion Networks

 ## News
 - `30 July 2024`  [CVMI 2024] The article "SERNet-Former: Segmentation by Efficient-ResNet with Attention-Boosting Gates and Attention-Fusion Networks" is accepted to The 3rd IEEE International Conference on Computer Vision and Machine Intelligence (IEEE CVMI)